Canadian Animals: 16 Iconic Species

 This largest species of deer has huge antlers and poor eyesight which is supplemented by a strong sense of smell and hearing.
 Moose are great swimmers and can be found strolling down the banks of small streams and lakes in Canada.

 These Canadian animals are herbivores and generally feed on the leaves of woody plants, pin cherry, maple, and birch.
-Moose are peaceful animals but they can run at a speed of 35 kilometres per hour and can become aggressive when they feel threatened.
+Moose are peaceful animals but they can run at a speed of 35 kilometers per hour and can become aggressive when they feel threatened.

 Other than Wood Buffalo National Park there are several other national parks that an animal lover or a tourist can visit to get a glimpse of Canadian wildlife.